Skip to Main Content

 How does Perkins Loan forgiveness work?

-While no new Perkins Loans are being made, borrowers who still have these loans may qualify to get up to 100 percent of their debt forgiven if they meet certain criteria.
+Borrowers with existing Perkins Loans may qualify to get up to 100 percent of their debt forgiven if they meet specific criteria.
 The amount of forgiveness you qualify for and the rate at which cancellation occurs depends on your career choice and how long you stay in that job, but all qualifying occupations fall in the public service sector.

 • 15 percent of the original loan amount for each of the first and second years.